Two GitHub pages hosting the web app are available:

 The Firmware Update Over The Air (OTA) application allows a remote device to update the current application.

-The BLE_ApplicationInstallManager application, associated to a Bluetooth® LE application embedding OTA service, manages the firmware update over the air of a Bluetooth® LE application.
+The BLE_ApplicationInstallManager application, associated with a Bluetooth® LE application embedding the OTA service, manages firmware updates over the air for a Bluetooth® LE application.

-The BLE_ApplicationInstallManager application must run with Bluetooth® LE applications embedding OTA service like: BLE_HeartRate_ota or BLE_p2pServer_ota applications.
+The BLE_ApplicationInstallManager application must run with Bluetooth® LE applications embedding the OTA service, such as BLE_HeartRate_ota, BLE_p2pServer_ota, or BLE_GenericHealth_ECG_ota.

 Step 1.
 Power on the STM32WBA board with the OTA application flashed and enable Bluetooth® on your machine.